ronakupadhyaya/SQL/Day1/Select.md

 ![Select 26](./select26.png)

+You can use double quotes when you wish to capitalize something in the alias or have a space in the column name.
-You see that you can also do calculations in the SELECT statement.
+Also you see that you can also do calculations in the SELECT statement.

 One good reason for aliasing columns is if you wish to hide the actual column names for security reasons.